florensacc/rllab-curriculum/README.md

   pip install joblib pyprind
   ```

-- Install cgtcompat:
+- Install tensorfuse:

-  Grab `cgtcompat` from https://github.com/dementrock/cgtcompat.
+  Grab `tensorfuse` from https://github.com/dementrock/tensorfuse.
 The recommended way to install is `python setup.py develop`.
 You may need to extend this library when certain operations are not supported.

 - Install forked Lasagne: